hack-technicolor/hack-technicolor/docs/Recovery.md

 1. Make sure the gateway is turned on and completely booted.
 2. Login to root shell
 3. Just run `rm -rf /overlay/bank_N` command, where **N** is either number of the bank you want to RTFD
 4. All customized data for that bank is gone.
-You could now eventually restore some rooting scripts or previous and working backup for the current correct firmware version
+You could now restore some rooting script or previous and working backup for the current correct firmware version
 5. Turn off device to reboot

 #### Restore your settings